Stock Splits

 What happens to fractional shares?

-For forward stock splits, any resulting fractional shares will be directly added to your position.
-For reverse stock splits, any resulting fractional shares typically will be either paid out as cash-in-lieu, or rounded up to the next whole share, depending on a company’s allocation decision.
+For reverse stock splits, any resulting entitled fractional shares typically will either be paid out as CIL, or rounded up to the next whole share, depending on a company’s allocation decision.

 What happens to pending GT90 orders?